MarcinSkic/marcinskic/README.md

 # Hi there 👋
-Currently I learn Computer Sciences at University of Technology in Lublin and in freetime I do "The Odin Project" curriculum which I hope to finish before 2023.
+Currently I learn Computer Sciences at University of Technology in Lublin and in freetime I do "The Odin Project" curriculum which I hope to finish soon&trade;.
 # Technologies

 <table>